 I had seen a line of security forces block that street; brown uniformed men with plastic shields.

-I had seen unmarked graves.
+I had seen anonymous mass graves.
 I had walked over them.